selym3/stuy-ray-marcher/README.md

 - turtle
 - pillow (Python Imaging Library)
 - tkinter (seemed to be there if Turtle worked)
+- linux is recommended, as for now, the windows version uses slower threading

 `pip install -r requirements.txt`